 The Chicago Bears selected Richard Dent in the eighth round (No. 203 overall) of the 1983 NFL Draft out of Tennessee State.
 And the 6-foot-5, 265-pounder became one of the best players in franchise history.

 Over the course of his 15-year NFL career (12 of those seasons occurred in Chicago), Dent accumulated 137.5 sacks, eight interceptions, and 37 forced fumbles.
-We’ll forever remember the four-time All-Pro for his role on the Bears’ 1985 defense, which remains arguably the greatest defensive unit in league history to this day.
+We’ll forever remember the four-time All-Pro for his role on the Bears’ 1985 defense, which arguably remains the greatest defensive unit in league history.

 12. Tom Nalen, center